New to Gluten Free?

 Dr. Mark Hyman adds, “Yet an estimated 99 percent of people who have a problem with eating gluten don’t even know it.
-They ascribe their ill health or symptoms to something else–not gluten sensitivity, which is 100 percent curable.”
+They ascribe their ill health or symptoms to something else – not gluten sensitivity, which is 100 percent treatable.

 What’s the cure?

-• Gluten (barley, rye, oats, spelt, kamut, wheat, triticale–see www.celiac.com for a complete list of foods that contain gluten, as well as often surprising and hidden sources of gluten.)
+• Gluten (barley, rye, oats, spelt, kamut, wheat, triticale – click here for a rundown of foods that contain gluten, as well as often surprising and hidden sources of gluten).